JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/quick-tips/sql-server-collation-and-accents/index.md

   - SQL Server
 ---

-Let’s say we save some information in a ’NVARCHAR’column and we don’t want to worry about accents or character casings to handle unicity.
+Let’s say we save some information in a `NVARCHAR` column and we don’t want to worry about accents or character casings to handle unicity.

 What should you do?